bytewax/kafka-data-enrichment/README.md

 **Data**

-The data source for this example is under the [data directory](/data/dataset.txt.)
-It will be loaded to the Redpanda cluster upon running the [startup script]() in the repository.
+The data source for this example is under the [data directory](https://github.com/bytewax/kafka-data-enrichment/tree/main/data) It will be loaded to the Redpanda cluster via the [utility script](https://github.com/bytewax/kafka-data-enrichment/blob/main/utils/utils.py) in the repository.

 ## Your Takeaway